SchaeStewart/nc-campaign-finance-data-cleaning/README.md

 - We may want to rethink how the ETL script works.
 Currently it truncates the raw_contributions table and reloads the dataset which means each record will be assigned a new UUID.
 This could cause issues because the contributions table utilizes that UUID
   - One possible solution would be to generate a UUIDV5 for each record using the fields in the record while ingesting the record and before inserting into the database.
 This probably isn't the cleanest solution, but I wanted to document the idea and concern somewhere.

+### Future enhancements

+- Use a UUIDv5 or UUIDv3 and generate the UUID from the raw_contribution.
+This would give us reproducible UUIDs, which would make future data cleaning easier and more stable
+- For future cleaning, we can store all known permutations of a given contributors name and address and then make unclean data against it
+- Define onconflict conditions

+## How To's

+### Load data into Heroku

+The auto process script chokes when running against Heroku database so to get around it you can do the following:
+(NB: I haven't tried running this on a database with data already in it yet)

+1. Load the data locally and run the auto process
+2. Run `node bin/exportToCSV.js`
+   1. This should output 3 csv files
+   2. Optionally run `node bin/exportToCSV.js some/other/directory` to specify the output directory
+3. Run the `node bin/importFromCSV.js table_name file_path` for each of the outputted files
+   1. EX: `node bin/importFromCSV.js raw_contributions ./raw_contributions.csv`
+   1. EX: `node bin/importFromCSV.js  contributions ./contributions.csv`
+   1. EX: `node bin/importFromCSV.js contributors ./contributors.csv`
+   1. Remember to set the `DATABASE_URL` environment variable and to add the `?sslmode=require` to load the data into Heroku